JetBrains/amper/docs/Documentation.md

+## Before you start

+Check the [setup instructions](Setup.md), and open [a new project template](../examples/new-project-template) in the IDE to make sure everything works.

 ## Basics

 **Module** is a directory with a `module.yaml` manifest file, sources and resources, which are used to build a certain product.
 A Module Manifest file describes _what_ to produce: either a reusable library or a platform-specific application.